 I spend a lot of time writing about the various makes and models of wood pellet smokers on the market today.
-However, as yet I’ve never actually written a post just about one of the first and most important topics, why would you actually want one?
+However, as yet I’ve never actually written a post just about one of the first and most important questions, why would you actually want one?
 While many horizontal pellet smokers can also perform as good grills, in this article its the smoking (low-and-slow) side of things I want to discuss.
-I also want to discuss the pros and cons of wood pellet smokers vs other alternatives such as charcoal or electric smokers.
-To start off though, I recommend watching the video below from the BBQGuys as a quick introduction to the general benefits of BBQ smokers.
+I also want to discuss the benefits of BBQ smokers in general and then the pros and cons of wood pellet smokers vs other alternatives such as charcoal or electric smokers.
+Let’s get into this!

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.

 Personally, I believe pellet smokers overall provide more convenience and versatility over charcoal and electric smokers.
 I’ll discuss why below.
 You can also smoke on a gas grill with a pellet smoking tube/box.

 In fact, the first time I ever used pellets for cooking it was with a BBQ’s Delight cast-iron smoker box.
 While I’d been working in the world of pellet manufacturing for several years prior it was the first time I’d appreciated the true benefits hardwood pellets could offer to barbequing.

 There is something that all BBQ smokers have in common, they all need a source of wood to actually produce smoke.
 In the case of pellet smokers, whether that’s a horizontal grill/smoker or a vertical pellet smoker, wood in the form of pellets is used to produce both the primary heat source and the source of smoke.